Skip to content

 categorystringError classification (VALIDATION, SECURITY, etc.)

-timestampstringISO timestamp when error occurred (optional)
+timestampstringISO timestamp when error occurred

-correlationIdstringRequest correlation ID for support (optional)
+correlationIdstringRequest correlation ID for distributed tracing and support

 retryablebooleanWhether operation can be retried